t-o-k/POV-Ray-matrices/DescriptionsAndExamples.md

 ```

 ## M_Stack(AAAA)
 Assemble the matrices in the 2-dimensional array AAAA into a single matrix.
-Matrices in the same column within AAAA must have the same number of columns, and matrices in the same row within AAA must have the same number of rows.
+Matrices in the same column within AAAA must have the same number of columns, and matrices in the same row within AAAA must have the same number of rows.

 #### Example:
 ```povray